1. Home

-How To Calculate Gross Potential (GPI) Real Estate Income
+How to Calculate Gross Potential (GPI) Real Estate Income

 This one is relatively simple.
 We want to know what income will be realized if a property is fully occupied and all rents are collected.
 We take number of units times annual rent for a total.